spyrosUofA/IJCAI-2022/README.md

 # IJCAI-2022
 Extending Programmatic Policy Spaces with Hidden Units from Neural Policies

-by

-S. Orfanos and L. Lelis.
+By Spyros Orfanos and Levi H.S.
+Lelis

 Submitted to IJCAI-2022